LaurentVeyssier/Disaster_Response_Pipeline/README.md

 - united nations account Leogane eighty - ninety destroyed.
 Solely Infirmary St. Croix functioning.
 Needs supplies desperately.
 - UN reports Leogane eighty - ninety destroyed.
 Only Infirmary St. Croix operate.
 Needs provision desperately.`

+An alternative to data augmentation would be to use a reduce dataset with equal proportion of labels.
+However since some labels have so few samples, this would imply reducing the dataset a lot resulting in the loss of massive training information.

 5. Training step
 During preparation, XGBoost demonstrated higher performance compared to ramdomforest.
 GridSearchCV was performed but with minimal improvement over standard parameters.
 Several feature engineering approaches were tested with minimal performance improvements:
 - length of the message